Algorithmic identification of probabilities is hard: Introduction

-A cylinder is both open and closed (= clopen).
+A cylinder is both open and closed (= \emph{clopen}).
 Thus, any finite union of cylinders is also clopen.
-It is easy to see, by compactness, that the converse holds: the only clopen subsets of~$\cs$ are the finite union of cylinders.
-We say that a clopen set~$C$ has \emph{granularity at most~$n$} if it can be written as a finite union of cylinders $[\sigma]$ with all $\sigma$'s of length $\leq n$.
-We denote by $\Gamma_n$ the set of cylinders of granularity at most~$n$.
+It is easy to see, by compactness, that the converse holds: every clopen subset of~$\cs$ is a finite union of cylinders.
+We say that a clopen set~$C$ has \emph{granularity at most~$n$} if $C$ is a finite union of some cylinders $[\sigma]$ with $|\sigma|=n$.
+We denote by $\Gamma_n$ the family of clopen sets of granularity at most~$n$.

+We now give a brief review of the ``computable analysis" aspects of the space of probability measures.
+For a more thorough exposition of the subject, the main reference is~\cite{Gacs2005}.

 The space of Borel probability measures over $\cs$ is denoted by $\Mcs$.
-It is equipped with the weak topology.
-Several classical distances are compatible with this topology; for our purposes, it will be convenient to use the distance $\dist$, constructed as follows: For $\mu,\nu \in \cs$ for all~$n$, let $\dist_n(\mu,\nu)$ be the quantity
+In the rest of the paper, when we talk about a `measure', we mean an element of the space~$\Mcs$.
+This space is equipped with the weak topology, that is, the weakest topology such that for every $\sigma$, the application $\mu \mapsto \mu([\sigma])$ is continuous as a function from $\Mcs$ to $\mathbb{R}$.
+Several classical distances are compatible with this topology; for example, one may use the distance~$\dist$ constructed as follows.
+For $\mu,\nu \in \Mcs$, let $\dist_n(\mu,\nu)$ (for an integer~$n$) be the quantity

 and then set